-Warnings given to a fighter's corner count against the Kickboxer
+Warnings given to a fighter's corner count against the Kickboxer.

 A referee may, without stopping the fight, give a caution to a Kickboxer at any moment.
-If they want to give a warning to a Kickboxer, they must stop the fight and announce the offence.
-They will show it to the three judges, pointing with their finger to the Kickboxer at fault.
+If he wants to give a warning to a Kickboxer, he will stop the fight and announce the offence.
+He will show it to the three judges, pointing with his finger to the Kickboxer at fault.